peripleo/peripleo/README.md

 ![An example screenshot of a Peripleo map](peripleo.jpg)

-## Why not MapBox, MapLibre, etc.?
+## Relation to Other JS Map Libraries

 Peripleo is __not an alternative to existing map and geo-visualization libraries__ like [MapBox GL JS](https://www.mapbox.com/mapbox-gljs), [MapLibre](https://maplibre.org/) or [DeckGL](https://deck.gl/)!
 On the contrary: it uses these libraries under the hood, and complements them with additional utilities and UI components.

 Think of Peripleo as an add-on toolbox that helps you keep your development [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) when you build your next map application.

 ## Key Concepts